First-Generation Support Working Group (FIRST)

 - To foster a campus climate and culture that empowers first-generation students, through a strengths-based approach, to recognize and utilize the cultural capital they already possess from community and life experiences for success in higher education

-Who are the FIRST Student Leaders?
+Who are the members of FIRST?

 Canvas Community Resources (scroll down to “First-Generation Student Resources”)